Posts

 Image

 When will the US follow the likes of the EU and China for consumer data privacy protection?
-In today's digital age, data has emerged as the new commodity, surpassing traditional resources in value and significance.
+In today's digital age, data has emerged as the new commodity, surpassing traditional monetary resources as we know in society today.
 Just as countries have historically traded goods and services, we are now witnessing the rise of data as a valuable export.
-As a consequence, nations worldwide are implementing strict regulations on data flows across their boundaries.
+Privacy regulations are on the rise, dictating how data flows across state and country boundaries.
 Prominent examples include the General Data Protection Regulation (GDPR) in the European Union and China's Personal Information Protection Law (PIPL).
-Furthermore, within the United States itself, various states have taken the lead in addressing consumer privacy concerns.
-States such as California, Virginia, and Illinois have enacted legislation aimed at safeguarding individuals' data privacy rights.
-However, the absence of a comprehensive federal privacy law leaves significant gaps and inconsistencies in privacy protection across t
+While the US has historically limited digital regulation to promote innovation in the tech space, it has also forgone the opportunity to regulate data flow.
+Without the protections in place on data trade, the opportunity to export data as a commodity remains open for the US.
+This is starting to change on a state legislation level within the United States itself.
+Various states have taken